-Drilling is one of the mechanical separation processes used to create circular holes in a material by machining.
+Drilling is one of the mechanical cutting processes to create circular holes in a material by machining.
 This hole is called a bore.
+Learn more about drilling in metal cutting and which drill is right for you.

-There are 2 different types of drilling: Blind holes (SaLo) and through holes (DuLo).
-A core hole must be drilled in order to be able to tap a thread into these holes.
-Core bores are so special because they have a certain dimension which is adapted to the thread to be tapped.
-This is why drills of these dimensions are also referred to as core drills.
+There are 2 different types of drilling: Blind holes (SaLo) and Through holes (DuLo).
+In order to be able to cut a thread in these holes, a core hole drilling must be carried out.
+Core drill holes are so special because they have a specific dimension that is matched to the thread to be cut.
+That is why drills of these dimensions are also called core hole drills.

 In the individual tables of our catalogue you will find the corresponding core hole dimensions for your thread.
 These dimensions must always be adhered to during the manufacture of tapped holes!
 Click here to download our catalogue!